Atari BASIC: Advanced techniques

-Line labels

-Atari BASIC allows numeric variables and expressions to be used to supply line numbers to GOTO and GOSUB commands.
-For instance, a subroutine that clears the screen can be written as GOSUB CLEARSCREEN, which is easier to understand than GOSUB 10000.

 Strings as a way to manipulate memory

 The base addresses of a string is stored in a variable table.
 String addresses can be redirected to point to arbitrary areas of RAM.
 This allows the rapid memory-shifting routines underlying string and substring assignment can be applied from BASIC to the memory used for the screen or player/missile graphics.
 This is particularly useful for achieving rapid vertical movement of player/missile images directly from Atari BASIC.

 Random access via DATA/RESTORE

 Numeric variables and expressions can be used as the parameter for the RESTORE statement, allowing DATA statements to be randomly accessed through code such as basic.
 This can also be used to emulate static string arrays: basic.

 Error handling with TRAP

 The TRAP statement jumps to a line number when an error occurs, and this reduces the need for manual error-checking.
 For example, when drawing graphics on the screen it is not necessary to check whether lines go beyond screen boundaries of the current graphics mode.
 This error state can be trapped, and the error handled if necessary.